 The argument against the ordination of women based on tradition is the argument that one cannot ordain women because there is a universal tradition against it.
-In the words of a Roman Catholic author on the subject: “The Church does not have the authority to admit women to priestly ordination.
+In the words of Roman Catholic author Sara Butler: “The Church does not have the authority to admit women to priestly ordination.
 This judgment, ordered by Pope John Paul II in 1994, simply confirms a tradition observed in practice from apostolic times.”
-Our author also writes, “The tradition of reserving priestly ordination to men is unbroken and unanimous in the Catholic Church.
+Butler also writes, “The tradition of reserving priestly ordination to men is unbroken and unanimous in the Catholic Church.
 If ever women were allowed to exercise priestly functions, this innovation was quickly denounced.”
-But then the author says tellingly, “This tradition has been so solid that it has never required an explicit formulation by the magisterium.”1 If the tradition is as solid as the author states, then it should be easy enough to trace the tradition and the reasons for it in the history of the church.
+However, Butler then qualifies, tellingly, “This tradition has been so solid that it has never required an explicit formulation by the magisterium.”1 If the tradition is as solid as Butler states, then it should be easy enough to trace the tradition and the reasons for it in the history of the church.
 However, this means that it should also be easy to compare the historic reasons with the recent “explicit formulation” to discover if they are the same reasons.
 If they are not, then the practice may be the same, but the theology is actually a new tradition, not the preservation of an old one.

 What is crucial to the argument from tradition is to address the reasons behind the tradition, and these are not difficult to trace.
 Historically, there is a single argument that was used in the church against the ordaining of women.
 Women could not be ordained to the ministry (whether understood as Catholic priesthood or Protestant pastorate) because of an inherent ontological defect.
-Because of a lack of intelligence, or a tendency to irrationality or emotional instability, an inherent incapacity to lead, or a greater susceptibility to sin, women were held to be inferior to men, and, thus, were not eligible for ordination.
+Because of a lack of intelligence, or a tendency to irrationality or emotional instability, a greater susceptibility to temptation, or an inherent incapacity to lead, women were held to be inferior to men, and, thus, were not eligible for ordination.
 Moreover, this argument was used to exclude women not only from clerical ministry, but from all positions of leadership over men, and largely to confine women to the domestic sphere.

 The Tradition Against Ordaining Women